ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 occasions where a human knows the result that it is interesting to see how a computer finds his way through the (trivial) maze.

-For more on µbenchmarks, you're better off reading from of the masters directly, like Daniel Lemire, who's got a very [solid approach to the field](https://lemire.me/blog/2018/01/16/microbenchmarking-calls-for-idealized-conditions/) even though he's not a physicist (see definition above), at least officially.
+For more on µbenchmarks, you're better off reading from the masters directly, like Daniel Lemire, who's got a very [solid approach to the field](https://lemire.me/blog/2018/01/16/microbenchmarking-calls-for-idealized-conditions/) even though he's not a physicist (see definition above), at least officially.